 Common 20mm diameter gear used mainly throughout the doll's gearboxes

-This is an upgraded Billy Bob retrofitted with a new frame and motors (eye sockets were also upgraded with actual plastic doll eyes ) Notice the more robust motions with the new motors than from the original mechanics.
+This is an upgraded Billy Bob in which we retrofitted it with a new frame and motors (eye sockets were also fitted with actual 13mm plastic doll eyes ) Notice the more robust motions with the new motors than from the original mechanics.

 1980s Style